-Figure 6 shows different algorithms in terms of the different percentages of unknown attribute values in the testing examples.
+Figure 4 shows different algorithms in terms of the different percentages of unknown attribute values in the test examples.
 This figure shows the graph for the Ecoli dataset, whereas the other figures for other datasets are similar and thus are omitted.
-The scales on the x-axis (20%, 40%, and so on) represent the percentage of unknown attributes in the testing sets.
-The curve represents the average total cost of a testing case of 5 different testing strategies, averaged over 5 runs.
-In this set of experiments, the misclassification cost is set as 400/400 (400 for FN and 400 for FP), and the test costs are set randomly between 0 and 100.
+The scales on the x-axis (20%, 40%, and so on) represent the percentage of unknown attributes in the test sets.
+The curve represents the average total cost of a test case of five different test strategies, averaged over five runs.
+In this set of experiments, the misclassification cost is set as 400/400

+(400 for FN and 400 for FP), and the test costs are set randomly between zero and 100.